lukaszmadrzynski/Website-Update/content/pages/why-us.md

           fontWeight: 400
     subtitle: We respond within one day!
     text: |
-      Reach out for more tours, details, special offers and customizations.
+      Reach out for more details, special offers and customizations.
     actions:
       - type: Button
         label: Contact Us